howar31/gsx2json/readme.md

 #### Example: update section3 config for release branch

 ```
-$ about-us --section 3 --branch release
+$ about-us --section 3 --sheetName section-3 --branch release
 ```

 When it is done, a new config file `section3.release.json` will be uploaded to gcs and replace the old one.

 ## Example data structure after sanitizing

-There are two sections to the returned data - Columns (containing the names of each column), and Rows (containing each row of data as an object.
+There are one section to the returned data: Rows (containing each row of data as an object.)

 ```
 {
-	columns: [
-		"Name",
-		"Age"
-	],
 	rows: [
 		{
 		name: "Nick",